-Three quarter-inch-deep baking pans make perfect dividers for shallow deck drawers.
+Shallow 3/4-inch-deep baking pans make perfect dividers for small desk drawers.
 Separate office supplies in one, bill-paying essentials in another, and miscellaneous items such as a lint brush, lip balm, and a sewing kit in the last one.

 Expert Tip: As you organize a desk drawer, decide what to keep, what to toss, and what to move to a new spot.
 Throw away all duplicates and mysterious odds and ends.